bradallenfisher/dmd-course-materials/topics/paper_prototyping_a_mobile_app.md

 # Paper Prototyping a Mobile App

 ##
-1. Assembling materials to prototype with:
+1. Prototyping assets and materials
-  1. Choose interface icons from the [Noun Project](https://thenounproject.com)
+  1. Find and print icons from the [Noun Project](https://thenounproject.com)
-  2. Add the icons you want
-  2. Print them onto paper and
-2. Design a layout for your interface.
-Must
+2. Layout design.

 ## Digital Prototype with InVisionApp